“Very fast paced and exciting! The final book in

 an outstanding series!”

-I was down to hours to save Callan’s life.
+Rayen was down to hours to save Callan’s life.
 He’d never see eighteen.

-At this rate, I might not either.
+At this rate, she might not either.

 Minutes raced past.

-Clenching her fingers tighter around the doorknob, I dredged up an awful image of Callan’s enemy—the TecKnati—swinging a sword and lopping off his beautiful hands.
-Nausea crowded my throat and I flinched at the gruesome image.
+Clenching her fingers tighter around the doorknob, she dredged up an awful image of Callan’s enemy—the TecKnati—swinging a sword and lopping off his beautiful hands.
+Nausea crowded her throat and she flinched at the gruesome image.

-Parts jangled together in a loud crash.
+Metal jangled together in a loud crash.

-Silence outside my room taunted me.
+Silence outside her room taunted her.